-If you do not vote your shares on Proposal 1 (Election of Directors), Proposal 3 ("Say-on-Pay" Advisory Vote), and Proposal 4 (2017 Stock Incentive Plan), your brokerage firm cannot vote them for you and they will remain unvoted.
+If you do not vote your shares on Proposal 1 (Election of Directors), Proposal 3 ("Say-on-Pay" Advisory Vote), Proposal 4 ("Say-on-Frequency"), and Proposal 5 (Amendment to 2017 Stock Incentive Plan), your brokerage firm cannot vote them for you and they will remain unvoted.
 Therefore, it is very important that you vote your shares for all proposals.
 Proposal 2 (Ratification of Auditors) set forth in this proxy statement is a routine matter on which brokers will be permitted to vote your shares at the broker's discretion if you do not provide your broker with instructions on how to vote on this matter.